resun-c/django-auth0-engine/docs/md/reference/auth_engine.md

 	password="pas$w4rd",
 	connection=AuthEngine.USERNAME_PASSWORD_REALM,
 )

 if created_user:
 	...
 else:
 	...
 ```

-### AuthEngine.__change_password__(email, connection)
+### AuthEngine.change_password(email, connection)
-Sends a password change email to the email address if a user with that email exists.
-An AuthEngineResponse instance is returned with an appropriate message.
+This method sends a password change email to the email address if a
+user with that email exists.

+#### Args:
+	email (str): email address of the user.

+	connection (str): The name of the database connection where the
+		user was created.
+By default it uses the
+		"Username-Password-Authentication" connection.

+#### Returns:
+	AuthEngineResponse object with an appropriate message.

-### AuthEngine.__refresh_access_token__(refresh_token, scope)
+### AuthEngine.refresh_access_token(refresh_token, scope)
-Refreshes an access token using the refresh_token.
-Upon success, return a User instance; an AuthEngineError instance with error information is returned otherwise.
-It sets the token_refreshed flag in the response which is used by other function to decide whether or not to update session.
+This method refreshes an access token using the refresh_token.
+Upon
+success, return a User object; an AuthEngineError object with error
+information is returned otherwise.
+It sets the token_refreshed flag in
+the response which is used by other functions to decide whether or not
+to update the request session.

+#### Args:
+	refresh_token (str): the refresh token.

+	scope (str): Used to limit the scopes of the new access token.
+		Multiple scopes are separated with whitespace.

+#### Returns:
+	User or AuthEngineError

-### AuthEngine.__authenticate__(request)
+### AuthEngine.authenticate(request)
-Authenticates a request using the id_token.
-The id_token is retrieved from the session cookie.
-Upon successful authentication, it returns a User object representing the authenticated user; AuthEngineError otherwise.
-If token is expired and a refresh token exists in session cookie, if fetch new id token and access token and updates session cookie automatically.
+This method authenticates a request using the id_token.
+The id_token is
+retrieved from the request session.
+Upon successful authentication, it
+returns a User object; AuthEngineError otherwise.
+If the token is
+expired and a refresh token exists in the request session, this method
+fetches a new ID token and access token and updates the session cookie
+automatically.

+#### Args:
+	request (HttpRequest): Django HttpRequest

+#### Returns:
+	User or AuthEngineError

-### AuthEngine.__authenticate_header__(request)
+### AuthEngine.authenticate_header(request)
+This method functions similarly to the AuthEngine.authenticate()
-Functions similarly to AuthEngine.authenticate, except that the access_token is parsed from the request header instead of the session cookie.
-Returns User on successful authorization; AuthEngineError otherwise.
+method, except that the access_token is parsed from the request header
+instead of the request session.
+Returns User object upon successful
+authentication; AuthEngineError otherwise.

+#### Args:
+	request (HttpRequest): Django HttpRequest

+#### Returns:
+	User or AuthEngineError

-### AuthEngine.__get_user__(access_token)
+### AuthEngine.get_user(access_token)
-Exchanges the access_token for a User instance.
-Returns User if successful; AuthEngineError otherwise.
+This method exchanges an access_token for a User object.
+Returns User
+if successful; AuthEngineError otherwise.

+#### Args:
+	access_token (str): access_token

+#### Returns:
+	User or AuthEngineError